rjp/thirdspace/docs/spec.md

 ## GET /folder/XYZ

 All messages in folder XYZ without bodies.
-This is the default, you can also use /folder/XYZ/all explicitly.

 You receive a list: